Water Contaminants

 There is cause for concern amongst the science community that these “forever chemicals” – in our drinking water are too high!

-Currently, drinking water in the UK, must contain PFAS chemicals at no more than 100 nanograms per litre (ng/l) before action is taken.
-We feel this is much too high when health effects at lower and lower concentrations are being found.
-In fact, we are beginning to think that there is no such thing as a safe level!
+Currently, drinking water in the UK must contain PFAS chemicals at no more than 100 nanograms per litre (ng/l) before action is taken.
+We believe this is much too high.
+Especially when health effects are found at lower concentrations.
+We are beginning to think that there is no such thing as a safe level!

-It is our hope that our water filters, once easily installed, can be a positive step forward to preventing dire long-term health effects and ease some of the anxiety surrounding the problem of high concentrations of PFAS in our water supply.
+We hope that our water filters will be a positive step toward preventing serious long-term health effects.
+We also hope our product eases some of the anxiety surrounding high concentrations of PFAS in our water supply.

 Another problem with tap water is:

-That despite the efforts of public Water suppliers, contaminants from rusted or leaking pipes can pollute drinking our wate supply.
-However, the problem with bottled mineral water and other bottled water, apart from the obvious issue of single-use plastic, is that they too may contain specific contaminants.
+Despite the efforts of public water suppliers, contaminants from rusted or leaking pipes can pollute our water supply.
+However, there are two problems with bottled mineral water and other bottled water.
+First is the obvious issue of single-use plastic.
+Second, they, too, contain many specific contaminants.

-Mineral water must contain a minimum quantity of microbes and cannot undergo the same disinfection process as tap water because it is bottled at the source, so the range of microbes can vary.
+Mineral water must contain a minimum quantity of microbes.
+It also cannot undergo the same disinfection process as tap water because of bottling at the source.
+This means the range of microbes can vary.

 Let’s look at chlorine, this plays an important part in keeping our water safe to use, such as destroying water-borne pathogens in swimming pools.
 However, high levels can also pose health problems, such as triggering asthma symptoms and potentially an increased risk of bladder cancer.